 Studies showed that 7 out of 10 inmates in Hillsborough have at least one child who is under the age of 18.
 This means that when these short-term inmates are released, they are going home to a child who is expecting a father.
 The course aims to give these men the tools they need to provide for their children in the best manner possible.

-At Givens Givens Sparks, we believe it is extremely important for parents to take the necessary steps to provide the best care for their children.
+At Robert Sparks Attorneys, we believe it is extremely important for parents to take the necessary steps to provide the best care for their children.
 This includes knowing the fundamentals behind parenting and the psychology of how their actions affect their child or teenager.

 Our Tampa family law attorneys are advocates of any plan that emphasizes the relationship between child and parent.
 If you are going through complex legal matters involving your family, it is important to make sure you are protected at all times.
 Contact us today and learn how we may be able to help you get through this matter in the most favorable manner possible.
 We are here to guide you every step of the way.